bxparks/AceTime/tools/README.md

        validation_tests.cpp
 ```

-The `tzcompiler.sh` is a thin shell wrapper that makes it slightly easier to
+(Note: There is a dependency of `zone_specifier.py` into `bufestimator.py`
-remember certain flags.
+which is not shown in the diagram above due to space limitations.)

 ## Dependencies